MaximilianLombardo/PySCES/pysces/src/pysces/experimental/docs/mlx_implementation_plan.md

-# MLX Implementation Plan for PySCES
+# MLX Implementation Plan for PySCES (Experimental)

+> **Note**: This is an experimental implementation that is not part of the main PySCES codebase.
+The primary implementation of PySCES uses Numba for acceleration, which provides excellent performance across all platforms.
+This MLX implementation is provided for research purposes and for users with Apple Silicon hardware who want to experiment with alternative acceleration approaches.

 This document outlines the detailed implementation plan for optimizing PySCES algorithms using MLX on Apple Silicon hardware.